-Police in Seattle were recently called out to a local park, where they discovered a shirtless, hammer-wielding man hanging upside down from a basketball hoop, who thrashed around wildly until he was released by firefighters.
+Police in Seattle were recently called out to a local park, where they discovered a shirtless, hammer-wielding man hanging upside down from a basketball hoop, who thrashed around wildly until firefighters released him.
 If you change “shirtless” to “trouserless”, “hammer” to “secateurs” and “hanging upside down from a basketball hoop” to “trapped under the roller shutter of a looted and partially destroyed Waitrose”, it’s how I imagine I would end up after a few days of trying to survive in a war zone or post-apocalyptic future.

 When I think to myself: “Have I got what it takes to survive?”
 I always think back to the Reading ’95 music festival, when I set aside an hour every morning, ahead of the day’s performances, to walk to Reading train station to have a poo in the comparative luxury of their toilets.
 As long as I wasn’t occupying the cubicle at 11:30am every day – when someone called Terry apparently used it as an office in which to “suck ballz” – I would be fine.
 It was a risk worth taking, especially given the state of the festival facilities.

 Each portaloo had its own ‘shitberg’, a towering monument of filth made up of crushed beer cans, used sanitary towels, whole toilet rolls, cheap sunglasses, and lager and noodle-based vomit.
 I tentatively entered one toilet to find a mountain of shit with a small flag planted on top and a single flip-flop poking out from a lower slope.
-I assumed that a festival-goer had made the ill-judged decision to conquer the summit but got their foot tangled in a discarded lanyard, which sent him plunging headlong into the warm, fetid, suffocating embrace of a thousand bowel movements.
-His body sinking slowly, tightly cocooned in noodles, with the muffled sound of Teenage Fanclub growing ever more distant.
+I assumed a festival-goer had made the ill-judged decision to conquer the summit but got their foot tangled in a discarded lanyard, sending them plunging headlong into the warm, fetid, suffocating embrace of a thousand bowel movements.
+The thought of the stricken festival-goer, tightly cocooned in noodles and sinking rapidly to the muffled and increasingly distant sound of Teenage Fanclub, was too much to bear.